yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Updates the withdrawalQueue to match the addresses and order specified by `queue`.
+Updates the withdrawalQueue to match the addresses and order specified by `queue`.
 There can be fewer strategies than the maximum, as well as fewer than the total number of strategies active in the vault. `withdrawalQueue` will be updated in a gas-efficient manner, assuming the input is well- ordered with 0x0 only at the end.
 This may only be called by governance or management.

 *This is order sensitive, specify the addresses in the order in which funds should be withdrawn (so `queue`[0] is the first Strategy withdrawn from, `queue`[1] is the second, etc.) This means that the least impactful Strategy (the Strategy that will have its core positions impacted the least by having funds removed) should be at `queue`[0], then the next least impactful at `queue`[1], and so on.*